lago-project/lago/README.md

-This file contains information about the available disk templates and repositiories to get them from, we can use it as it is, but if you are in Red Hat office, you might want to use the `../common/template-repos/office.json` file instead.
+This file contains information about the available disk templates and repositiories to get them from, we can use it as it is, but if you are in Red Hat office in Israel, you might want to use the redhat internal mirrors there, for that use the `common/template-repos/office.json` file instead, see next for the full command line.

+**NOTE**: You can use any other template repo if you specify your own json file there

+**TODO**: document the repo store json file format

 ### Initializing the prefix